 More peace of mind

-2020 was obviously a stressful year for everyone, but especially for medical professionals.
+The pandemic was obviously a stressful time for everyone, but especially for medical professionals.
 We offer OB/GYNs who have become weary of private practice a career focused on patient care – without the business concerns.
 We also take care of your liability insurance including tail coverage.

-We want our docs to design their careers around their lives, not the other way around.
+We want our doctors and clinicians to design their careers around their lives, not the other way around.
 When working in hospitals for OBHG, you choose full-time, part-time, or backup work.
 If you need to move across the country you have the option to transfer to a hospital in your new city if OBHG has a hospital partner in that location.
 Learn more about our clinician roles that are available nationwide.

 We also offer sought-after national and regional travel positions for OB/GYNs.
 These OB jobs are ideal for doctors looking to explore where they may want to begin their careers after residency.
-Hospitalists who join our prestigious Diplomat program journey to different parts of the U.S. to help launch new programs and get L&D teams in partner hospitals up to speed.
+Hospitalists who join our prestigious Diplomat program journey to different parts of the U.S. to launch new programs and get L&D teams in partner hospitals up to speed.
 OBHG offers a similar, traveler position as well that focuses on a more regional scope.

 Listen to Dr. George Kingsley discuss what working as a Diplomat is actually like on the Obstetrics Podcast.

 Looking to move into leadership?
-Awesome – we have a track for that.
+Perfect – we have a track for that.
 Many OBHG physicians who joined us as hospitalists have advanced to Site Director or Medical Director of Operations roles.

 Listen to Dr. Renee Lockey discuss her own transition to leadership on the Obstetrics Podcast.

-If you’re a new grad there’s a place for you here – we encourage skilled board-eligible physicians to apply for hospitalist positions.
+If you’re a new grad there’s a place for you here – we encourage skilled early-career physicians to apply for our hospitalist positions.

 Listen to Dr. Angela Kim discuss why she chose to begin her OBHG career right after residency.

-We also hire certified nurse-midwives, depending on the program, and expect to employ a greater number of CNMs in the future.
+We also hire certified nurse-midwives, depending on the program, and expect to increase our number of employed CNMs in the future.

-OBHG founder and obstetrician Chris Swain, MD, created the original OB/GYN hospitalist model 15 years ago to ensure that every pregnant woman who presented to the hospital would be seen by an experienced obstetrician regardless of circumstance.
+OBHG founder and obstetrician Chris Swain, MD, created the original OB/GYN hospitalist model 15 years ago to ensure that every pregnant woman who presented to the hospital would be seen by an experienced obstetrician regardless of her personal circumstances.

-Today our hospitalists are on hand 24-7 to do triage, support nurses and residents in labor and delivery units and handle any obstetrical emergency that comes through the door.
-Lightening the load and reducing burnout for local private-practice OB/GYNs (who decide on a case-by case basis how they will partner with OBHG physicians) helps makes care safer for everyone.
+Today our hospitalists are on hand 24/7 to do triage, support nurses and residents in labor and delivery units and handle any obstetrical emergency that comes through the door.
+Lightening the load and reducing burnout for local private-practice OB/GYNs (who decide on a case-by-case basis how they will partner with OBHG physicians) helps reduce risk and make care safer for everyone.

 Unmatched physician resources and support

-OBHG strives to be a physician-centered organization.
-We offer unique physician resources – for continuing education, clinical and social networking, confidential peer-to-peer counseling, awards and recognition, and volunteer opportunities such as the chance to join group mission trips.
+OBHG strives to be a truly physician-centered organization.
+We offer unique resources – for continuing education, clinical and social networking, confidential peer-to-peer counseling, awards and recognition, and volunteer opportunities such as the chance to join group medical mission trips.

-Our custom-designed internal site, Ob Exchange, offers blog posts about what fellow hospitalists are up to, an active private forum, administrative information and more – all included in one convenient online space.
+Our custom-designed internal site, Ob Exchange, offers posts about what your fellow hospitalists are up to, an active private discussion forum, helpful administrative information, and more – all included in one convenient online hub.